BenKalegin/LogAggregator/README.md

 I dont have much compute possiblities for myself so I decided to make similar solution using probabilistic data structures - MinHash and LSH.

-I spend a weeknd for prototype to use 2K lines logs from [loghub](https://github.com/logpai/loghub) and it gives pretty solid results with hit ratio .92 - .98 on different log files.
+I spend a weekend for the prototype to use 2K lines logs from [loghub](https://github.com/logpai/loghub) and it gives pretty solid results with hit ratio .92 - .98 on different log files.
 For example, zookeeper logs:

 ![](docs/ZookeeperAggr.PNG)

+I still dont hav emetrics for false positives.
+Thinking of hummond distance.

 I will describe the algorithm in wiki section.
 What I like about it is that it takes O(1) to O(log(N)) time and space depending on desired false rate.